-All reports or complaints will be addressed by a prompt, fair, and impartial investigation and resolution.
-Investigations may lead to the imposition of sanctions, based upon a preponderance of evidence (what is more likely than not), upon a respondent.
-Proceedings shall be conducted by officials who receive annual training on the issues related to domestic violence, dating violence, sexual assault, and stalking and how to conduct an investigation that protects the safety of victims and promotes accountability.
+All reports or complaints will be addressed by a prompt, fair, and impartial resolution procedures.
+Formal Resolution Procedures may lead to the imposition of sanctions, based upon a preponderance of evidence (what is more likely than not), upon a respondent.
+Proceedings shall be conducted by officials who receive annual training on the issues related to domestic violence, dating violence, sexual assault, sexual exploitation, and stalking.
 The Complainant and the Respondent are entitled to the same opportunities to have others present during an institutional disciplinary proceeding, including the opportunity to be accompanied to any related meeting or proceeding by an advisor of their choice.
 The Title IX Coordinator is ultimately responsible for assuring in all cases that the behavior is brought to an end.
 UCCS acts to reasonably prevent its recurrence and the effects on the victim and the community are remedied.

-In any complaint of sexual assault, stalking, dating violence, domestic violence or other behavior covered under the federal law, Title IX, the reporting/complaining parties and the responding parties are entitled to the same opportunities for a support person or advisor of their choice at any meeting.
+In any complaint of sexual assault, sexual exploitation, stalking, dating violence, domestic violence or other behavior covered under the federal law, Title IX, the reporting/complaining parties and the responding parties are entitled to the same opportunities for a support person or advisor of their choice at any meeting or hearing.
 Once complete, the parties will be informed, in writing, of the outcome, including the finding and the rationale therefor.
-Both parties will also be notified of any sanctions, after the conduct process is concluded.
+Both parties will also be notified of any sanctions imposed.
 Delivery of these outcomes will not be delayed to either party, and should occur as nearly simultaneously as possible, without unnecessarily bringing those in conflict into close proximity to each other.

 All parties will be informed of their rights during an investigation.
-Generally, sexual misconduct and protected class discrimination and harassment investigations will be completed within 90 days of the issuance of the notice of investigation.
+Generally, sexual misconduct and protected class discrimination and harassment investigations will be completed within 90 days of the issuance of the notice of allegation.
 Should any delay occur, all parties will be informed in writing as soon as is practical, and will be notified when the results of the resolution process become final.

-Each party, whether a Complainant or a Respondent, may have an advisor of his or her choice present during any interview, which can include, but is not limited to an attorney or advocate.
+Each party, whether a Complainant or a Respondent, may have an advisor of their choice present during any interview, which can include, but is not limited to an attorney or advocate.
 Advisors are not authorized to speak or participate instead of the complainant or respondent.
-If a complainant or respondent chooses to have an advisor present for interviews, it is the complainant or respondent's obligation to select an advisor whose schedule allows attendance within the timeframes designated; advisors may not be potential witnesses in the investigation and must be identified to the OIE at least 24 hours prior to any meeting where they may be present.
+If a complainant or respondent chooses to have an advisor present for interviews, it is the complainant or respondent's obligation to select an advisor whose schedule allows attendance within the timeframes designated.

-If a student or employee requires an accommodation to participate in an investigation (such as an accessible meeting location or a sign language interpreter) under the UCCS Disability Access and Accommodation Policy 300-021, https://www.uccs.edu/vcaf/sites/vcaf/files/inline-files/300-021.pdf, that student or employee should contact the Office of Institutional Equity to request such accommodation.
+If a student or employee requires an accommodation to participate in an investigation (such as an accessible meeting location or a sign language interpreter) under the UCCS Disability Access and Accommodation Policy 300-021, https://www2.uccs.edu/compliance/sites/compliance/files/inline-files/300-021\1.pdf, that student or employee should contact the Office of Institutional Equity to request such accommodation.

-If a report or complaint of potential sexual misconduct, protected class discrimination/harassment or related retaliation within the jurisdiction of the University is made to the Title IX Coordinator, the Title IX Coordinator will determine the most appropriate means for addressing the report or complaint.
-Options for resolution include: 1) formal adjudication of the report or complaint; 2) resolving the situation through an informal resolution process, which may include education for the respondent, protective measures for the complainant, mediation, or other methods; or 3) determining that the facts of the complaint or report, even if true, would not constitute a violation of the applicable policy.
+If a report or complaint of potential sexual misconduct, protected class discrimination/ harassment or related retaliation within the jurisdiction of the University is made to the Title IX Coordinator, the Title IX Coordinator will determine the most appropriate means for addressing the report or complaint.
+Options for resolution include: 1) formal resolution of the report or complaint; 2) resolving the situation through provision of support measures or a policy compliance remedy, which may include education for the respondent; or 3) determining that the facts of the complaint or report, even if proven, would not constitute a violation of the applicable policy.